-Besides agile, new web and cloud-based technologies that support the agile process are changing how enterprise applications are being developed.
-For example, products like Git and GitHub improve collaboration.
-Teams can track changes in code using revision control and integrate updates.
+New web and cloud-based technologies that support the agile process are changing how enterprise applications are being developed.
+For example, products like Git and GitHub improve collaboration, allowing teams to track changes in code using revision controls and integrate updates.
 This increases the efficiency of development teams and improves the quality of their output.

-Software test automation is another tool for software development.
-It shortens the time between coding and defect identification.
-It allows a rapid feedback loop between development and testing.
-Testing starts soon after writing the code.
-This is what you call the “shift-left” testing.
+Software test automation is another tool for optimizing the software development process.
+It shortens the time between coding and defect identification, and creates a rapid feedback loop between development and testing.
+Testing starts soon after writing the code, in line with the approach to technology development known as “shift left”.

-Agile and these new technologies have unlocked continuous integration for the enterprise.
+Agile methodologies and these new technologies have made continuous integration a reality for enterprises developing software applications.
 Teams can now work faster, with fewer errors and greater efficiency.
-Rapid software updates are now possible.
-It enables the modern enterprise to carry out continuous delivery.
-This is the key to delivering greater value to customers.
+Rapid software updates are now possible and companies can carry out continuous delivery.
+These capabilities are key to delivering greater value to customers.

 Unlocking Continuous Delivery Using Agile ALM Tools

-Traditional ALM tools focus on specific functions in the application lifecycle.
-Agile ALM tools differ in both the philosophy and functionality from traditional ALM tools.
+As noted, traditional ALM tools focus on specific functions in the application lifecycle.
+Agile ALM tools differ in both philosophy and functionality.

-Agile ALM tools support standard agile practices.
-They easily integrate with core agile processes.
-The tools provide access to critical information for all stakeholders.
-They also support the communication between the development team, testing, project managers, and business users.
+Agile ALM tools support standard agile practices and easily integrate with core agile processes.
+They provide access to critical information for all stakeholders, and support ongoing communication among the development team, testing teams, project managers, and business users.